-However, hands down the strangest thing that happened last year was becoming a parent for the first time.
+However, hands down the strangest thing that happened last year were becoming a parent for the first time.
 Don’t get me wrong, having our first child was the most amazing, thrilling, humbling, and remarkable thing to happen in my life, but it has also been a very, very weird experience.

 For me, the last 18 months have been a time of reflection, and while thinking about the last 5 years of my career and the first year of being a father, I’ve noticed many similarities between the two.

 In this blog, I’d like to share some of those with you.